a2stuff/a2d/desktop/README.md

 icons for volumes and files, commands and gestures for moving and copying files and manipulating disks.

-The program file (`DESKTOP2`) is large - 89k.
+The program file (`DESKTOP`) is large - 89k.
 It includes a loader and the DeskTop app with both main memory and aux memory segments, filling everything from $4000 to $FFFF (except for I/O space and ProDOS), and still having more code segments swapped in dynamically.